construction calculator

 Tips & cautions

-• Very large spaces may need multiple fans despite blade span.
+• Very large or multi‑room open spaces may require multiple fans or a professional HVAC assessment beyond simple blade span guidance.

 Worked examples